 The next step is to define the ADT for a list object in terms of a set of operations on that object.
 We will use the Java notation of an interface to formally define the list ADT.
 Interface List defines the member functions that any list implementation inheriting from it must support, along with their parameters and return types.
-We increase the flexibility of the list ADT by making it a template.
+We increase the flexibility of the list ADT by writing it as a Java generic.

-True to the notion of an ADT, an abstract class does not specify how operations are implemented.
+True to the notion of an ADT, an interface does not specify how operations are implemented.
 Two complete implementations are presented later in this section, both of which use the same list ADT to define their operations, but they are considerably different in approaches and in their space/time tradeoffs.

 Figure 4.1 presents our list ADT.
 Class List is a generic of one parameter, named E. E serves as a placeholder for whatever element type the user would like to store in a list.
 The comments given in Figure 4.1 describe precisely what each member function is intended to do.
 However, some explanation of the basic design is in order.
 Given that we wish to support the concept of a sequence, with access to any position in the list, the need for many of the member functions such as insert and moveToPos is clear.
 The key design decision embodied in this ADT is support for the concept of a current position.
 For example, member moveToStart sets the current position to be the first element on the list, while methods next and prev move the current position to the next and previous elements, respectively.
 The intention is that any implementation for this ADT support the concept of a current position.
+The current position is where any action such as insertion or deletion will take place.